Why Do Account-Based Marketing & Use Funnels?

 3. Define Your Marketing Qualified Account (MQA)

-At CaliberMind, a MQA is defined as a combination of fit, intent, and engagement scores.
-At the account level, not lead level.
+At CaliberMind, an MQA is defined as a combination of fit, intent, and engagement scores.
+At the account level, not the lead level.
 At the engagement level, it’s an aggregate of the activity across the contacts on the account.
 We’ve outlined the characteristics in detail in our “Account Scoring Guide”.

 Here’s an example of an ABM Funnel we use at CaliberMind: